mhwlng/dashboard-elite/README.md

 If none of the above profiles are activated, then a profile with the file name default.json will be activated.

+Each button set is configured via a .json file in the Data\ButtonBlocks directory.

+Button sounds can be found in the Sounds directory.

 All the button svg images can be found in the wwwroot\img\buttons directory.

 The button captions are inside the svg files.

 Animated SVG files are possible.

 Technology used: